-At ProcessMaker we define some of these points in an initial Charter Document while the rest gets described in detail in the Statement of Work (SOW).
-The charter document is really where the expectations and limitations of what will be done are outlined.
-The Charter document is the first document that is co-developed with the customer.
-This document gets signed by both our team and the customer's team.
-We always insist that all stakeholders read and sign this document.
+At ProcessMaker we define some of these points in an initial charter document while the rest gets described in detail in the Statement of Work (SOW).
+The charter document is a collaborative effort with the customer, where we outline the expectations and limitations of the project.
+This document is then signed by both our team and the customer's team.
+We always insist that all stakeholders read and sign this critical project launch document.